 Technology Helping Us to See Clearer

 Amblyopia, or ‘Lazy Eye’, affects one in fifty children in the UK.
-The condition leads to one eye being stronger than the other, normally due to the weaker eye not allowing enough light to pass through to the retina.
+The condition leads to one eye is stronger than the other, normally due to the weaker eye not allowing enough light to pass through to the retina.

 Normal treatment is to correct the cause of the problem though wearing spectacles, and then to cover the stronger eye to force the sufferer to use their weaker eye to make it stronger.

-In a way this is the basis of Dig Rush, the tablet game under development by Ubisoft, designed to help treat Amblyopia.
-It is based loosely on the game Tetris, and uses glasses with red and blue lenses, like old fashioned 3D glasses.
+In a way, this is the basis of Dig Rush, the tablet game under development by Ubisoft, designed to help treat Amblyopia.
+It is based loosely on the game Tetris and uses glasses with red and blue lenses, like old fashioned 3D glasses.

 Researchers at McGill University in Montreal, Canada, discovered that by showing the graphics in red, and then other graphics in blue with varying levels of contrast, forced players to use both their stronger and weaker eyes to progress.

 Joseph Koziak of Amblyotech, the company which purchased the research and licensed it to Ubisoft, said results were positive: